m10io/frumsceaft/README.md

 # Frumsceaft

 Frumsceaft (pronounced from-shaft) is a Rust library for building a bootloader / secure partition in a TrustZone-M enabled environment.
 The goal is to provide a minimal set of abstractions that make it easy to build a bootloader.
-At the moment it supports the Nordic nRF5340, but it should be relatively easy to add support for other Cortex-M processors.
+At the moment it supports the Nordic nRF5340 and the STM32L5, but it should be relatively easy to add support for other Cortex-M processors.
 It provides utilities for setting TrustZone-M memory regions, and passing peripherals.
 For a more complete description of TrustZone-M read Dimitrios Slamaris's fantastic book  <https://embeddedsecurity.io/>

 ## Usage